 When a friend or loved one is diagnosed with cancer, it’s an emotional time.
 Roles and expectations may change (or you may wonder if they are going to change).
 Sometimes it’s difficult to talk with your loved one about your feelings, because you both have so much going on.
 Many find one of the best ways to cope with stress, uncertainty, and loneliness is to talk to others who share similar experiences.
 You can learn from personal experiences how to be effective in your new role as a caregiver.

-There are 46 Wellness Communities and Gilda's Clubs across the United States that offer free support groups and educational programs for patients and caregivers.
-Cancer Support Community Online also holds professionally-led, password-protected support groups for caregivers, free of charge.
-As a participant, you will receive and share ongoing support, feedback, and information with other people affected by cancer.
-If you are interested in joining an online support group, please visit “Join the Online Community” using the link at the top of this page.
+Cancer Support Community affiliates offer free support groups and educational programs for patients and caregivers.
+The Living Room also holds professionally-led, password-protected online support groups for caregivers, free of charge.
+As a member, you will receive and share ongoing support, feedback, and information with other people affected by cancer.
+If you are interested in joining an online support group, please click here

-If there isn’t a Wellness Community or Gilda's Club near you and you prefer in-person support, doctor’s offices and hospitals are great places to seek referrals.
+If there isn’t a Cancer Support Community affiliate near you and you prefer in-person support, doctor’s offices and hospitals are great places to seek referrals.
 Only you can determine what type of support works best for you.
 What typically doesn’t work is not seeking any support at all.